PowershellScripts/PowershellScripts.github.io/articles/English/Viva/How to post as delegate.md

 ---
 layout: page
-title: 'How to post as delegate'
+title: 'How to post as a delegate'
 hero_image: '/img/IMG_20220521_140146.jpg'
 show_sidebar: false
 hero_height: is-small